EQAR/deqar-docs/docs/DEQAR_overview.md

     -as individual records via webform
     -as batch CSV file via webform
-    -as JSON usign an API
+    -as JSON using an API

 - **Administration of records:** data is ingested and records are created, stored and managed by EQAR staff and agencies over the longer term.
+Agencies may update and even delete report records already in the system and track their own activity.
 - **Search and discovery of information:** records are published on an public web interface for search, retrieval and export or download by end users.

-more...
+There is also a public API available to all registered users; this allows users to embed DEQAR search interface in their local site.

-Role of Standards and Identifers
+Role of Standards and Identifiers
 --------------------------------

 As DEQAR aggregates data from different sources, we face several challenges:

-1. To keep the same data from different sources synchronised (e.g. the same institution may be described slightly differently by different agencies),
+1. To keep the same data from different sources synchronised (e.g. the same institution may be described differently by different agencies),
 2. To try to avoid duplication, and
 3. To identify already existing records for update if necessary.

-To meet these challenges, the DEQAR data model uses standard values at various levels. **Countries** are identifed via the *ISO 3166-1 standard*; **Language** data is accepted in *ISO 639-1* or *ISO 639-2/B* format.
+To meet these challenges, the DEQAR data model uses standard values at various levels. **Countries** are identified via the *ISO 3166-1 standard*; **Language** data is accepted in *ISO 639-1* or *ISO 639-2/B* format.

 DEQAR uses a set of standard identifiers which are provided by the system for each entity.
 In several cases, we also allow agencies to provide their local or national identifiers for entities in order to ease their internal workflows.
-Entities are identifed in the following ways:
+Entities are identified in the following ways:

 | Entity      | Recommended Identification | Alternative Identification |
 | ----------- | -------------------------- | -------------------------- |